Malak-moh/Reading--notes/read03.md

 Git can be installed in three ways:

--Install as a package
+- Install as a package

--Install via another installer
+- Install via another installer

--Download and compile the source code.
+- Download and compile the source code.

-###Terminal
+### Terminal

 The simplest method for installing Git on a Mac (for Mavericks 10.9 and above) is running Git from the Terminal.
 If Git is not installed, you will see a prompt for installation.